-When you want to learn to play you need to learn the chords on Ukulele.
+When you want to learn to play, you need to learn the Ukulele chords.

-Ukulele chords are displayed as chord chart.
-It is a lots of them on the net, but some of them can frighten a beginner.
-So find one that is for your level and for the strings you have.
+Ukulele chords are often shown in chord charts.
+There are many of them online, but some of them can scare a beginner.
+So find one that suits your level and the strings you have.

-Here are some links that shows you Ukulele chords.
+Here are some links that shows you chords.

 Chord chart ADFB (D-tuned)

 And here you have some ads from Amazon that shows you the most used chords: